splunk/public-o11y-docs/apm/span-tags/cmms.rst

    * - service-level MMS and endpoint-level MMS for all endpoints within a service
      -  This option creates a custom dimensionalized MMS for each selected service, as well as an MMS for each endpoint in each selected service.
 This is the highest cardinality option.
    * - service-level MMS and endpoint-level MMS for specific endpoints
      - This option creates a custom dimensionalized MMS for each selected service and an MMS for specific endpoints you select.
 In the box labeled :guilabel:`Endpoint Filters, provide a list of endpoints or a regular expression pattern to generate MMS for specific endpoints you're interested in.
-This helps you to minimize unnecessary cardinality.`.
+This helps you to minimize unnecessary cardinality`.
    * - Service-level MMS only
      - This option creates an MMS for each selected service and no endpoint-level MMS.
 This is the lowest cardinality option.